 7. The approach is tailored for each project.

 The PRINCE2 method itself should be adjusted to suit the needs of each client project, changing the amount of oversight and planning to fit the size of the project, number of people involved, work package delegation, etc.

 The seven roles in PRINCE2

-There are 3 principle roles for PRINCE2: the project board, the project manager, and the project team.
+There are three principal roles for PRINCE2: the project board, the project manager, and the project team.
 But there are many supplemental roles that help ensure requirements and standards are met and that work runs smoothly.

 - The customer is the person paying for the project to be completed.